WideWings/P1/README.md

 #Read me.

-Just a quick JavaScript version of the popular Count Islands programing question.
+Just a quick JavaScript version of the popular Count Islands programing question + other practice stuff.

-Match 23rd 2020 stuff.